algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 Again, only the first of these (the one that looks like an identity matrix) is desirable in the context of solving a system of equations, but transforming any matrix in this form gives us an immediate and definitive answer at the question: can I solve my system of equations?

-Beyond solving a system of equations, reshaping a matrix in this form makes it very easy to deduce other properties of the matrix, such as its rank.
+Beyond solving a system of equations, reshaping a matrix in this form makes it very easy to deduce other properties of the matrix, such as its rank &mdash; the maximum number of linearly independent columns.
-The rank of a matrix is the maximum number of linearly independent columns, in reduced row echelon form, the rank is simply the number of pivots.
+In reduced row echelon form, the rank is simply the number of pivots.

 For now, I hope the motivation is clear: we want to convert a matrix into row echelon and then reduced row echelon form to make large systems of equations trivial to solve, so we need some method to do that.
 In general, the term *Gaussian Elimination* refers to the process of transforming a matrix into row echelon form, and the process of transforming a row echelon matrix into reduced row echelon form is called *Gauss-Jordan Elimination*.